Houses in multiple occupation (HMO) regulations

 - take action in regard to reducing the risk of fire

-Landlords can also record tests using the Cumbria Fire and Rescue fire safety log book.
+Landlords can also record tests: Leicestershire fire and rescue service example fire safety log book

 If you are a landlord and you let a property equipped with gas appliances, you have three main responsibilities: